 To start putting the Profit First formula into action, you’ll first place all of your income into the income account.
 After that, you’ll want to establish a cadence that works with your schedule to distribute the necessary funds into the Owner’s Compensation, Operating Expenses, Profit and Tax accounts.
 The book suggests the 10th and the 25th days of each month and you should choose a schedule that works for you and your business.

 You’ll use your Profit First accounts to pay your bills.
 Remember to be sure that each account is used for its designated purpose as outlined above.

 Implementing the Profit First method can be intimidating, given the logistical implications of juggling multiple accounts.
 It’s important to choose a bank that offers capabilities that help make using this method simpler.

 Lili is dedicated to ensuring seamless business financial management, and offers a number of the accounts required to implement the Profit First formula.
 Lili’s business checking account is where your Income and Operating Expenses will be housed.
-The profit account aspect of the method is addressed by using Lili’s emergency savings bucket, while your Tax account is facilitated by the tax bucket.
-Finally, and most importantly, Lili enables you to seamlessly deposit your Owner’s Compensation into a separate account dedicated to owner’s pay.
+The Profit Account aspect of the method is addressed by being able to open a Savings Account, while your Tax Account is facilitated by the Tax Bucket.
+Finally, and most importantly, Lili enables you to seamlessly transfer your Owner’s Compensation into a separate account dedicated to owner’s pay.